 So if my birthparent redacts their name from the record, I have to wait five years to apply and ask again?

 Yes, if you want an unredacted record.
 Maybe you can apply earlier but it’s likely your application will be rejected.
-Instead, you have to stew for five years and, even after that, you may still get the same response: a black box of no info.
+Instead, you have to stew for five years.
+Even after that, you may still get the same response: a black box of obliterated nothing.

 Can anyone else request the birth record under this new law?

-In addition to the adopted person at age 18 (again, who is adopted on or after July 1, 2022), the law allows a legal representative of the adopted person to request the birth certificate through the registry.
+In addition to the adopted person at age 18 (again, who must be adopted on or after July 1, 2022), the law allows a legal representative of the adopted person to request the birth certificate through the registry.

 How much does it cost to apply?